janjongboom/binary-diff-mbedos5/README.md

     ```

 1. Run the application and inspect serial output (on baud rate 9,600).
-1. When the application is done, inspect the SD card. `blinky-k64f-new.bin` should have appeared, and it should match the file in the demo directory.
+1. When the application is done, inspect the SD card. `blinky-k64f-new.bin` should have appeared, and it should match the file in the demo directory:

-## How to create diffs

-* Build jdiff from source.
-* Generate a patch file:

     ```
-    $ ./jdiff blinky-k64f-old.bin blinky-k64f-new.bin > blinky-k64f.patch
+    $ diff /Volumes/SD/blinky-k64f-new.bin demo/blinky-k64f-new.bin

+    # should not return anything
     ```

-## License

-This application is licensed under GPLv3, due to JojoDiff being licensed under GPL.
-I've made [a request](https://sourceforge.net/p/jojodiff/discussion/190623/thread/39eb393e/) to re-license under LGPL, so this program can be licensed under Apache 2.0, like the rest of Mbed.
+## How to create diffs

+See the documentation for [JANPatch](https://github.com/janjongboom/janpatch).